Isomorphisms of quantizations via quantization of resolutions: Introduction

 1) Finite Dynkin quivers of type $A$ and dimension vectors subject to certain inequalities.

-2) Affine Dynkin quivers and special dimension vectors (one of them being the coordinate vector in the extending vertex, another being proportional to the indecomposable imaginary vector).
+2) Affine Dynkin quivers and dimension vectors as in \cite{EGGO}.

 Finally, the third class of varieties we consider is as follows.
 Let $V$ be a symplectic vector space, and $\Gr$ be a finite subgroup of $\Sp(V)$.
 Consider the symplectic quotient singularity $X_0=V^*/\Gr$.
-Here one can produce quantizations of $\K[X_0]$ by studying deformations of the "orbifold" algebra $SV\#\Gr$, that is a semidirect product of the symmetric algebra $SV$ and the group algebra $\K\Gr$.
-These deformations are known as symplectic reflection algebras and appeared first in this context in \cite{CBH} in the special case when $V=\K^2$ and in \cite{EG} in the general case.
+Here one can produce quantizations of $\K[X_0]$ by studying deformations of the "orbifold" algebra $SV\#\Gr$, that is the semidirect product of the symmetric algebra $SV$ and the group algebra $\K\Gr$.
+These deformations are known as symplectic reflection algebras (SRA) and appeared first in this context in \cite{CBH} in the special case when $V=\K^2$ and in \cite{EG} in the general case.
 For a deformation of $\K[X_0]$ one takes a so called {\it spherical subalgebra} $e\Halg e$, where $e$ is the trivial idempotent in $\Gr$.
 For details see Subsection \ref{SUBSECTION_SRA_def}.
 We are interested in the case when $V=\K^{2n}$ and $\Gr$ is the wreath-product $\Gamma_n:=S_n\ltimes \Gamma^n$, where $\Gamma$ is a Kleinian group, i.e., a finite subgroup of $\SL_2(\K)$.

 In some cases one Poisson variety can be obtained using two different constructions.
-For example, the Kleinian singularity $\K^2/\Gamma$ can be obtained both as a quiver varieties and as the intersection of the Slodowy slice with the null-cone in an appropriate Lie algebra $\g$.
-In this case all three families of quantizations give the same result, see Theorems \ref{Thm:Klein_W}, \ref{Thm:iso_Kleinian2} for the precise statements including the explicit correspondence between the parameters.
+For example, the Kleinian singularity $\K^2/\Gamma$ can be obtained both as a quiver variety and as the intersection of the Slodowy slice with the null-cone in an appropriate Lie algebra $\g$.
+In this case all three families of quantizations are the same, see Theorems \ref{Thm:Klein_W}, \ref{Thm:iso_Kleinian2} for the precise statements including the explicit correspondence between the parameters.

 Parabolic Slodowy varieties for $\g=\sl_N$ can be realized as quiver varieties for the Dynkin quiver of type $A$, this was first discovered by Nakajima, \cite{Nakajima}.
 The corresponding quantizations are also the same, see Theorem \ref{Thm:type_A}.